Assassin's Creed Unity: Critical reception

-Marty Silva from IGN gave the game 7.8/10, praising the recreation of Paris and ambitious ideas presented in the multiplayer, but criticizing the unrefined stealth, weak story and lack of a strong lead character.
+Marty Sliva from IGN gave the game 7.8/10, praising the recreation of Paris and ambitious ideas presented in the multiplayer, but criticizing the unrefined stealth, weak story and lack of a strong lead character.
 He stated that "the true new-gen Assassin's Creed game is a gorgeous, entertaining, and successful proof of concept for what lies ahead for the series, though it isn't what I'd call revolutionary."

 Tom Senior from PC Gamer gave the game 65/100, saying that "Unity could become a perfectly enjoyable part of the Assassin's Creed canon.
 It's a solid campaign elevated by quality assassination missions and an extraordinary setting that might just push the big number at the bottom of this review into the 80s, but with a big selling point out of operation, a raft of technical issues, performance problems, microtransactions and stilted combat and free-running systems, Unity—in its current state—can only be considered a failed revolution."
 Sam Prell from Joystiq gave the game 2.5/5, saying that "It's hard not to appreciate everything that it [Unity] gets right, and you'll have a good time if you can wrangle some friends for co-op, but it's impossible to ignore where Unity falls tragically short."
 PC World stated that the game "is a new low for the Assassin's Creed series."
 The review also criticized Assassin's Creed Unity for its small scale, poor gameplay, and high minimum system requirements.
 Similarly, CNET stated that "[w]hile it will likely suffice for Assassin's Creed core fans, Unity stumbles throughout and never really finds its footing."

-In April 2020, Game Informer ranked the game as the eighth best game in the Assassin's Creed series to date.
+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Assassin's Creed Unity for outstanding achievement in "Animation", "Art Direction", and "Sound Design".